sensepost/kwetza/README.md

 Kwetza infects an existing Android application with either custom or default payload templates to avoid detection by antivirus.
 Kwetza allows you to infect Android applications using the target application's default permissions or inject additional permissions to gain additional functionality.

+# Where can I get the blogpost?
+The manual steps automated by Kwetza can be found her: https://sensepost.com/blog/2016/kwetza-infecting-android-applications/

 # Getting the code

 Firstly get the code: